United Tech CFO: Policymakers grasping at straws to fix economy

-(Reuters) - The global economy is deteriorating with policymakers “grasping ... at straws” to solve the economic crisis in Europe, spur weak growth in the United States and manage China’s slowdown, a top executive at United Technologies Corp (UTX.N) said.
+Sept 20 (Reuters) - The global economy is deteriorating with policymakers “grasping ... at straws” to solve the economic crisis in Europe, spur weak growth in the United States and manage China’s slowdown, a top executive at United Technologies Corp said.

 The world’s largest maker of elevators and air conditioners expects no improvement in the economy in the near future, and is counting on growth from its July takeover of aircraft components maker Goodrich Corp to boost earnings in 2013, United Tech Chief Financial Officer Greg Hayes said at an investor conference in Boston on Thursday that was monitored over the Internet.